Bougainvillea Safari Lodge makes a welcoming base for a night or two.

 If you make your way through a white-painted archway, you come to the dining area.
-Again, this is simply decorated, with red-checked tablecloths.
+Again, this is simply decorated, with blue-checked tablecloths.
 It can feel a bit dark, bu the tables and chairs are well spaced out.
-As you make your way outside, there is a shaded terrace, overlooking the gardens, so if you prefer, you can enjoy your meals outside.
+As you make your way outside, there is a shaded terrace overlooking the gardens so you can enjoy your meals outside, if you prefer.

-Our viewYou are in the middle of a busy town, but Bougainvillea Safari Lodge is set back off the main road – and doesn't feel noisy or crowded at all.
+Our viewAlthough it is in the middle of a busy town, Bougainvillea Safari Lodge is set back off the main road – and doesn't feel at all noisy or crowded.
 The bungalows are comfortable and spotlessly clean, and the staff are charming.
 This is a good choice for families and those on a budget.

 Ideal length of stay: We recommended a two-night stay

 Directions: Bougainvillea Safari Lodge is 300m off the main road that runs through Karatu, which in turn is about a 3 hour drive from Arusha.
 Alternatively it is a 45 minuite drive from Lake Manyara airstrip.

 Food & drink

 Usual board basis: Full Board

-Food quality: Breakfast and lunch at Bougainvillea are both buffet-style meals, with hot and cold options, laid out in the spacious dining room.
-Dinner is a set meal served to your table.
+Food quality: Breakfast at Bougainvillea is a buffet-style meal, with hot and cold options, laid out in the dining room.
+Lunch and dinner is a set meal served to your table.

 The chef, Reggie, will happily cater for vegetarians and children on request.
 Reggie was formerly the chef at Gibb's Farm.
-We didn't have time to sample the food here, but they were busy preparing a beef stroganoff with brown rice and vegetables for dinner.
+We didn't have time to sample the food here inA pril 2015, but they were busy preparing a beef stroganoff with brown rice and vegetables for dinner.
 Reggie has brought with him a good reputation and, we hope, good cooking!

-If you are planning on leaving early or going out for a full-day game drive, Reggie and his staff will arrange a picnic breakfast and/or lunch on request.
+If you are planning on leaving early or going out for a full-day game drive a picnic breakfast and/or lunch can be arranged.

 Dining style: Individual Tables